 What games are played at a garden party?

-Whether you’re looking for summer holiday ideas for kids or for ways to keep guests entertained this summer, try these outdoor garden games ideas for all ages and abilities:
+Whether you’re looking for summer holiday ideas for kids or for ways to keep guests entertained this summer, try these games to play outside for all ages and abilities:

-- Sports day: Traditional events include the wheelbarrow race – with one person “becoming” the wheelbarrow and the other “wheeling” it across the course; an egg and spoon race to test balance and coordination; welly wanging where the person who throws the welly furthest wins.
+- Sports day: Traditional events include the wheelbarrow race – with one person “becoming” the wheelbarrow and the other “wheeling” them across the course; an egg and spoon race to test balance and coordination; and welly wangling where the person who throws the welly furthest wins.

-- Pin the tail on the donkey or pin the bug on the flower – or other variation to suit your guests.
-Hang a donkey poster on the fence or attached to a tree, remembering to allow for guests’ heights, particularly children.
+- Pin the tail on the donkey or pin the bug on the flower – or another variation to suit your guests.
+Hang a donkey poster on the fence or attach it to a tree, remembering to allow for guests’ heights, particularly children.
 Blindfold a participant, spin them round and leave them to try and find the donkey to pin the tail to.

 - Croquet – a quintessentially British garden game, usually played on a lawn, where a bat is used to push the ball through loops.